Editorial by Industrial Quick Search

 Flash Cutting

-The flash cutting process does not use a die but is completed using an oscillating knife to cut materials at various depths.
-Flash cutters can perform a wide range of cuts including engraving, milling, plotting, kiss cutting, and creasing.
-The cutting machine holds the blade in place while completing accurate and clean cuts.
-It is suitable for rapid prototyping and aesthetically perfect parts.
-Flash cutting is a CNC based process where the parameters for the cutting are fed into the CNC machine.
-It does not require tooling, which helps it complete projects such that products can be rapidly moved to market.
+The flash cutting process uses an oscillating knife instead of a die to cut materials at varying depths.
+This technique allows for a broad range of cuts, including engraving, milling, plotting, kiss cutting, and creasing.
+The cutting machine holds the blade steady, ensuring accurate and clean cuts.
+Ideal for rapid prototyping and producing aesthetically perfect parts, flash cutting is a CNC-based process where cutting parameters are programmed into the CNC machine.
+It eliminates the need for tooling, enabling faster project completion and quicker market readiness.

 Steel rule dies are an essential part of the die cutting process.
 When die cutting was introduced over 150 years ago, dies were made by hand and placed in pieces of wood.
 The use of wood for die cutting is still quite common today, but the manufacture of dies has progressed with technology and become a more automated and efficient process.